alinke/pixelcade-pegasus/README.md

 You can further customize by modifying the source code of the scripts which are written in Auto Hot Key and then using the Pixelcade API http://pixelcade.org/api to add additional functionality

-; Pixelcade for Pegasus Config File
+; Pixelcade Config File

 [PIXELCADE SETTINGS]

-; if set to 1, pixelcade-log.log will be written to c:\users\your username\RetroBatPixelcade\pixelcade-log.log.
+; if set to 1, pixelcade-log.log will be written to c:\users\your username\pixelcade\pixelcade-log.log.
 Note that only Game Start events will write to this log file.
 Game and console scrolling (game-selected and system-selected) will not write to this log file.
 ; this log file will be over-written on each game start call and will not append

 LOGGING=0